 Ms. Taylor has worked on a variety of types of projects that are subject to Section 106 and Section 110.
 These projects include fire restoration, fire salvage, timber sales, meadow restoration, historic restoration, and abandoned mine closures.

 Ms. Taylor earned her B.A. in anthropology and a certificate in Cultural Resource Management in 2011 from California State University, Chico.
-She is currently finishing her master’s in anthropology, and the Graduate Certificate in GIS, at Louisiana State University.
-Her expected graduation date is December 2019.
+She received her master’s in anthropology, and the Graduate Certificate in GIS, from Louisiana State University in 2019.